[Courtesy of Nirvana Indian Cuisine's Facebook]

 The traditional food of India is so rich because its history is rich.
 Over the course of thousands of years, dishes like curry, tandoori, and masala were created and perfected.
 Spices like turmeric, cardamom, and black pepper were used in this area by 3000 BCE.
 There are usually plenty of vegetarian options at Indian restaurants today because Hindus do not generally consume beef.

-1. Saffron NOLA
+1. LUFU NOLA

-4128 Magazine St. (504) 323-2626, saffronnola.com
+4128 Magazine St., (504) 323-2626

 Saffron NOLA [Courtesy of saffronnola.com]

-3. Mantra Indian Cuisine
+6. Mantra Original Indian Cuisine

-3116 S I-10 Service Rd.
-(504) 766-8004, mantracuisine.net
+3116 S. I-10 Service Rd., Metairie, (504) 766-8004

-Mantra Indian Cuisine [Courtesy of mantracuisine.net]
+Mantra Original Indian Cuisine [Courtesy of mantraoriginalindiancuisine.com]

-Mantra sits on the southeast corner of the intersection of Causeway Blvd. and I-10.
+Mantra sits on the southeast corner of the intersection of Causeway Boulevard and I-10.
 This gem of a restaurant can be a little difficult to find at first, but it contains some of the best Indian you can find.
-The menu is so big that it can be intimidating, but you can start off by choosing the meat (or not) that you prefer, choosing your spice level, then going from there.
+The menu is so big that it can be intimidating, but you can start off by choosing the meat (or not) that you prefer, choosing your spice level, and then going from there.

 The Garlic Mushroom or Tofu Masala are great for someone who prefers vegetarian food.
 The Mango Chicken is an adventurous dish with mango sauce-cooked boneless chicken.
 The Saag Shrimp is cooked in spinach and special sauce.